codegallivant/resume/README.md

 # resume

-My compiled LaTeX resumes (see releases).
+My resumes (see releases).
+Auto-built to PDF from LaTeX by GitHub Actions.